Extended season. Top-notch coaching. Lower fees. More playing time.

 One of the most significant differences between EXTRA and Club is the cost.
 A full year of Waves practices, tournaments, gear, and games is usually under $800.
 Club teams, even those in lower flights, typically run from $2,000 - $2,500 per year.

-- Waves players register and pay for the normal Fall Core season.
-This includes the national membership fee, AYSO Region 177 Core program fee, plus an additional fee (approximately $270) to cover the cost of a custom uniform and equipment, professional training, dedicated field space, and the EXTRA™ Program participation fee.
+Waves players fees encompass the national membership fee, custom uniform and equipment, professional training, dedicated field space, and the EXTRA™ Program participation fee.

 How are Waves costs so low?